thestelllar/thestelllar_blog/_posts/2023-09-29-Btw-who-dines-for-two-months.md

 <b>Highlight 3: Apparently, I can paint (a bit)</b>
 <br>
 We had an Art club session last Friday.
-And I moved my brushes for 2 hours continuously to finally get this.
+We were given the task of painting out a flower.
 I'll let the flower speak for itself!
 <br>
 <br>
 <img src="{{ "/assets/img/content/Flower-Paint-Combined.jpeg" | absolute_url }}" alt="Flower-1" class="post-pic"/>